hexx/sound-collective/prompt.md

 Updated AI pattern generation to allow the AI to specify the tempo.

+Dramatically changed the UI when in 'Sparkling Mode' for better visibility.

 Please make the sound changes more pronounced in the "sparkling" mode.
 Also, add some additional sounds.

 Please modify Generate with AI to also allow AI to specify TEMPO settings.

+When in Sparkling Mode, make the screen background and other elements change dramatically for better visibility.